tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212571060-e2af77f4-ca8a-49cc-b094-7c3b4cf9ffcf.png)

-7.What is the percentage split of revenue by segment for each category?
+**Question 7:** What is the percentage split of revenue by segment for each category?

 It is the same with question 6; instead of grouping by segments and products, this question is for categories and segments.
 ```sql